-Bad procurement processes can impact an organisation from liquidity to production.
+Bad procurement processes can impact an organization from liquidity to production.
 With profitability, productivity, and even business reputation on the line, poor procurement is far more costly than you may think.

 Public Sector Impacts

 It’s not only the private sector suffering from poor procurement.
 A 2015 Deloitte report estimates that with better procurement procedures, the Australian government could save $2.5 billion and boost GDP by an additional $5.1 billion by 2030.

 After the Scottish government implemented their first-ever procurement strategy in 2017, they report saving taxpayers almost £160 million, paying 99% of invoices within ten days, and contracting more small and medium Scottish businesses with fair work practices.
 As a result, Scotland boosted the economy in several ways, including supporting SMB and fair employment, putting more money back into the economy faster, and saving taxpayer money.

 When we take a look at how the United States stack up, one conclusion is unavoidable: The states that ranked highest for best procurement practices adopted digital technology early and invested in the time and training to use it properly.
 Virginia, which boasts one of the most efficient procurement departments, first embraced procurement technology as part of their supply chain in 2001.
 Georgia’s stellar procurement team reports that data-driven procurement and cost management saves the state $61 million per year – a cost reduction of 11% of their budget.